isomerpages/nlb-biblioasia/_holding-area/Tok Sumang: A Translation.md

 **The End**<br><br>

 _After reading the tale of Tok Sumang, let us recite Surah Al-Fatihah \[a prayer\] upon his departed soul in tribute_ _to his legacy and leadership.
-We seek from Allah to bless us with more Malay leaders with qualities like Tok Sumang, who prioritised the affairs of his kinsfolk and people, rather than his own affairs._
+We seek from Allah to bless us with more Malay leaders with qualities like Tok Sumang, who prioritised the affairs of his kinsfolk and people, rather than his own affairs._<br><br>

 This is a translation of _Tok Sumang_ by Ahmad Ubaidillah, a research analyst at RIMA (Centre for Research on Islamic and Malay Affairs).
 Ahmad Ubaidillah holds a degree in Islamic Jurisprudence from Yarmouk University, Jordan.
 His research interests are literature discourse and sociology of religion.
 He is a Sahabat Sastera under the Majlis Bahasa Singapura (Malay Language Council, Singapore).
 He has written for platforms such as Muslim.sg, Wasat Online, Karyawan and BeritaMediacorp.